pateldeev/cs480Patel/README.md

 ## PA1: Spinning Cube
 This is a cube that rotates in place on the screen.
 To run this project ```cd PA1``` then follow the instructions in the README.md.

+## PA2: User Input
+This builds on PA1 and adds user input to change the cube's movement.
+It also includes a simple menu system.
+To run this project ```cd PA2``` then follow the instructions in the README.md.